zoosmand/k8s-general-knowledge/RBAC/README.md

 ---

-* Bind Cluster Role "operator" with the user "operator" and the group "system:operators"
+* Bind Cluster Role "operator" with the user "operator" and, the group "system:operators", and the service account "clister-api-operator"
   ~~~ bash
   cat << EOF | kubectl apply -f -
   ---